Beth Mouat

 Research Expertise

-Beth manages the Marine Science Department of Shetland UHI with responsibility for research and development work in the fields of fisheries, marine spatial planning and aquaculture.
-Shetland UHI is an academic partner in the University of the Highlands and Islands and Beth is an appointed member of the University Research and Knowledge Exchange Committee, and deputy chair of the Marine, Environmental Science and Engineering Research Cluster.
+Beth is the Director of Research, Enterprise and Impact at UHI Shetland and jointly manages the Marine Science Department with responsibility for research and development work in the fields of fisheries, marine spatial planning and aquaculture.
+UHI Shetland is an academic partner in the University of the Highlands and Islands and Beth is an appointed member of the University Research Degrees Committee, and deputy chair of the Marine, Environmental Science and Engineering Research Cluster.

 Expertise related to UN Sustainable Development Goals